Combination of card Four of Swords and card Nine of Pentacles

 Combination of reversed card Four of Swords and card Nine of Pentacles

-The paradox of a wealthy workaholic – that's what the reversed Four of Swords with the upright Nine of Pentacles reveals.
-Money is there, but time is not.
-Material success is obvious, yet the body is sounding the alarm.
-You're like a runner continuing to sprint long after crossing the finish line.
-Your body is crying out for rest, but your mind keeps pushing to the point of exhaustion, preventing you from enjoying the well-earned prosperity.
+Meet the paradox of the wealthy workaholic – that's exactly what reversed Four of Swords with upright Nine of Pentacles exposes.
+The money's flowing, but time?
+Not so much.
+Your material success is undeniable, yet your body is sending up red flags everywhere.
+You're like that runner who keeps sprinting way past the finish line.
+Your body is practically begging for a timeout, but your mind won't quit, pushing you to the brink and keeping you from actually enjoying all that hard-earned success.

 Combination of reversed card Four of Swords and reversed card Nine of Pentacles